fsmosca/Move-Ordering-Spy/README.md

 https://sites.google.com/site/strategictestsuite/

-2. I am generating this kind of epd format from latest strong grandmaster games from tournaments such as London Chess Classic 2016, TataSteel 2017, Sharjah Grand Prix 2017 and World Championships 2016.
+2. I am generating this kind of epd format from latest strong grandmaster games from tournaments such as London Chess Classic 2016, TataSteel 2017, Sharjah Grand Prix 2017 and World Championships 2016 and others.
 I will upload these positions once I get some of them.

 3. Epd test suites in the pack

     a.
 STS1-STS15_LAN_v3.epd [1500 positions]<br>
     b.
-LondonChessClassic2016_v1.epd [150 positions]<br>
+LondonChessClassic2016.epd [350 positions]<br>
     c.
-SharjahGrandPrix2017_v1.epd [150 positions]<br>
+SharjahGrandPrix2017.epd [240 positions]<br>
     d.
-WorldCh2016_v1.epd [150 positions]<br>
+WorldCh2016.epd [200 positions]<br>
     e.
+TataSteel2017.epd [200 positions]<br>
+    f.
+GashimovMem2016.epd [220 positions]<br>
-TataSteel2017_v2.epd [200 positions]<br>
+    g.
+RussianCh2016.epd [200 positions]<br>

     The epd's starting from (b) were analyzed by Stockfish 260317 64 POPCNT at 3 minutes/pos at multipv 5.
-The points are generated based on search score of Stockfish and only the top 4 are saved in the epd.
-Only those positions whose best moves are not easy (according to Stockfish) were saved.
+The points of every epd (1 to 10) which can be found in c8 opcode, were generated based on search score of Stockfish and only the top 4 are saved in the epd and only those positions whose top 1 moves were not easy (according to Stockfish) were saved.
+Also the top 1 move should have a score of -0.5/1.5 in order for it to be included in the test set.

 F. Script idea